yashk2810/jekyll-now/_posts/2017-5-19-Transfer Learning.md

 As you can see in layer 1 and layer 2 visualization, the conv net learned to recognize edges, circles, etc. But the layer 4 and layer 5 learn to recognize the entire objects like dogs face, umbrella, etc.

-So, if we use a model trained on imagenet for Dogs vs Cats prediction
+So, if we use a model trained on imagenet for Dogs vs Cats prediction we can just change the last classifier(fully-connected) layer since the last convolutional layer already knows what a dog or a cat looks like.